mackoctavian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions adds multiple permission to different users 7-everybody Adds execute permission to all users and group 8-James_Bond Adds 007 permission to hello file
+6-multiple_permissions adds multiple permission to different users 7-everybody Adds execute permission to all users and group 8-James_Bond Adds 007 permission to hello file 9-John_Doe sets the mode of hello file to -rwxr-x-wx